pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 ```

 This is quite a simple feature, but in the future it could start doing more complicated things, such
 as performing a network request when it detects a screenshot being taken.
+So, it would be great if

-So, it would be great if we could get some test coverage on this feature.
-To do this we can create a
+we could get some test coverage on this feature.
+To do this we can create a model, and spin up a
-model, and spin up a new task to invoke the `onAppear` method:
+new task to invoke the `onAppear` method so that it runs in parallel to the rest of the test:

 ```swift
 func testBasics() async {